BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 Gordian Envelope was designed with two key goals in mind: to be *Structure-Ready*, allowing for the reliable and interoperable storage of information; and to be *Privacy-Ready*, ensuring that transmission of that data can occur in a privacy-protecting manner.

 - **Structure-Ready.** Gordian Envelope is designed as a Smart Document, meant to store information about a subject.
 More than that, it's a meta-document that can contain or refer to other documents.
-It can support multiple data formats, from simple hierarchical structures to labeled property graphs, semantic triples, and other forms of structured graphs.
-Though its fundamental structure is a tree, it can be used to create Directed Acyclic Graphs (DAGs) through references between Envelopes.
+It can support multiple data structures, from simple hierarchies to labeled property graphs, semantic triples, and other forms of structured graphs.
+Though its fundamental structure is a tree, it can be used to create Directed Acyclic Graphs (DAGs) through references within or between Envelopes.
 - **Privacy-Ready.** Gordian Envelope protects the privacy of its data through progressive trust, allowing for holders to minimally disclose information by using elision or encryption, and then to optionally increase that disclosure over time.
 The fact that a holder can control data revelation, not just an issuer, creates a new level of privacy for all stakeholders.
 The progressive trust in Gordian Envelopes is accomplished through hashing of all elements, which creates foundational support for cryptographic functions such as signing and encryption, without actually defining which cryptographic functions must be used.

 The following architectural decisions support these goals:

-- **Structured Merkle Tree.** A variant of the Merkle Tree structure is created by forming the hashing of the elements in the Envelope into a tree of digests.
+- **Structured Merkle Tree.** A variant of the Merkle Tree structure is created by hashing the elements in the Envelope into a tree of digests.
 (In this "structured Merkle Tree", all nodes contain both semantic content and digests, rather than semantic content being limited to leaves.)
 - **Deterministic Representation.** There is only one way to encode any semantic representation within a Gordian Envelope.
-This is accomplished through the use of Deterministic CBOR and the sorting of the Envelope by hashes to create a lexicographic order.
+This is accomplished through the use of Deterministic CBOR ("dCBOR") and the sorting of the Envelope's assertions into a lexicographic order.
 Any Envelope that doesn't follow these strict rules can be rejected; as a result, there's no need to worry about different people adding the assertions in a different order or at different times: if two Envelopes contain the same data, they will be encoded the same way.

 ## Elision Support

-- **Elision of All Elements.** Gordian Envelopes innately support elision for any part of its data, including subjects, predicates, and objects.
+- **Elision of All Elements.** Gordian Envelopes innately support elision for any part of its data, including subjects, predicates and objects of assertions, assertions as a whole, and envelopes as a whole.
-- **Elision, Compression, and Encryption.** Elision can be used for a variety of purposes including redaction (removing information), compression (removing duplicate information), and encryption (enciphering information).
+- **Elision, Encryption, and Compression.** Elision can be used for a variety of purposes including redaction (removing information), encryption (enciphering information), and compression (removing duplicate information).
+(In addition to "compression by elision", envelopes also support binary-level compression.)
 - **Holder-initiated Elision.** Elision can be performed by the Holder of a Gordian Envelope, not just the Issuer.
 - **Granular Holder Control.** Elision can not only be performed by any Holder, but also for any data, allowing each entity to elide data as is appropriate for the management of their personal (or business) risk.
 - **Progressive Trust.** The elision mechanics in Gordian Envelopes allow for progressive trust, where increasing amounts of data are revealed over time, and can be combined with encryption to escrow data to later be revealed.
-- **Consistent Hashing.** Even when elided or encrypted, hashes for those parts of the Gordian Envelope remain the same.
+- **Consistent Hashing.** Even when elided, encrypted, or compressed, digests for those parts of the Gordian Envelope remain the same.

 ## Privacy Support

-- **Proof of Inclusion.** As an alternative to presenting elided structures, proofs of inclusion can be included in top-level hashes.
+- **Proof of Inclusion.** As an alternative to presenting elided structures, proofs of inclusion can be included in top-level digests.
 - **Herd Privacy.** Proofs of inclusion allow for herd privacy where all members of a class can share data such as a VC or DID without revealing individual information.
 - **Non-Correlation.** Encrypted Gordian Envelope data can optionally be made less correlatable with the addition of salt.